Manage Items and Permissions

 Authorization HTTP header:

-<MyAccessToken>with an access token that grants the Organization - View and Sources - View/Edit privileges in the target Coveo organization (see Creating an API key, Getting the Privileges of an Access Token, and Getting Your Coveo V2 Platform Access Token).
+<MyAccessToken>with an access token that grants the Organization - View and Sources - View/Edit privileges in the target Coveo organization (see Creating an API key, Get the Privileges of an Access Token, and Get Your Coveo Platform Access Token).

 A successful response (